Chrysler Extended Warranty: Cost, Coverage and Plans

 Chrysler extended warranty coverage

-Chrysler technically doesn’t operate its own extended warranty program.
-Instead, Chrysler’s factory-backed extended warranties, which are more accurately known as vehicle service contracts, come from a brand called Mopar.
+Chrysler doesn’t operate its own extended warranty program.
+Instead, Chrysler’s factory-backed extended warranties, more accurately known as vehicle service contracts, are offered under the Mopar brand.
 Mopar has the same parent company as Chrysler, Dodge, Jeep, Ram, FIAT, Alfa Romeo and Wagoneer, which is why it’s the official parts supplier for those automakers.

-Mopar calls its extended warranties Mopar Vehicle Protection plans, and like all extended auto warranties, these plans only cover the cost of fixing factory defects.
+Mopar calls its extended warranties FlexCare, which replaced Mopar Vehicle Protection in 2025.
+Like all extended auto warranties, these plans only cover the cost of fixing factory defects.
 They don’t cover damage, regular wear and tear or parts that fail due to negligence or misuse.

 Mopar has a large variety of coverage options available, including specialty coverages for things like tires and wheels, but it splits its traditional extended warranty options into two categories:

-It’s critical to note that Mopar new vehicle plans start from the vehicle’s in-service date (i.e., the date it was purchased by the first owner), while pre-owned Mopar plans start from the warranty purchase date.
+It’s critical to note that Mopar's new vehicle plans start from the vehicle’s in-service date (i.e., the date it was purchased by the first owner), while pre-owned Mopar plans start from the warranty purchase date.
+We illustrate the difference below.

 Double-check the start date of your warranty before you sign on the dotted line.

-Because your Chrysler’s Basic (aka bumper-to-bumper) factory warranty has you covered for your vehicle’s first three years or 36,000 miles, your “five-year/60,000-mile” new vehicle warranty really only provides additional coverage for two years or 24,000 miles.
-(An extended powertrain warranty would be even more limited, considering your factory powertrain warranty has you covered for a full five years or 60,000 miles.)
+Because your Chrysler’s bumper-to-bumper factory warranty has you covered for your vehicle’s first 3 years/36,000 miles, your 5-year/60,000 miles new vehicle warranty really only provides additional coverage for 2 years/24,000 miles.

-With a pre-owned Mopar Vehicle Protection plan, on the other hand, your term starts the moment you purchase the extended warranty.
-So, a four-year/50,000-mile pre-owned Mopar Vehicle Protection plan really does provide four years or 50,000 miles of extra coverage starting today.
+With a traditional pre-owned vehicle FlexCare plan, on the other hand, your term starts the moment you purchase the extended warranty.
+So, a 4-year/50,000 miles pre-owned FlexCare plan really does provide 4 years/50,000 miles of extra coverage starting on the day you purchase it.

 Chrysler extended warranty plans